-Now complete Parts B, C, and D on page 2 of the return.
+Now complete Parts B, C, D and E on page 2 of the return.
 Use Part B to determine what portion of your total income is taxable by Arizona.

-NOTE: If you are unable to determine the proper line to use, please contact one of the numbers listed on the back cover.
+NOTE: If you are unable to determine the proper line to use, please contact one of the numbers listed on page 1.